 Vietnam is a wonderfully diverse country with a interesting yet tragic history.
 There are so many different things to do here its a country that appeals on many varying levels.
 You can explore big cities and go trekking in remote villages.
 Relax on the beach and admire historic towns.
 Learn about war history and sample amazing foods.
 And much more!
 You won’t get bored in Vietnam!
 Getting there: If your crossing into Vietnam… Read moreVietnam – Country Guide

 Myanmar (aka Burma) is a country that has only recently opened itself up to tourists and that is part of its magic.
 The people who inhabit this country are genuinely excited to meet travellers from other parts of the world.
 You will find them incredibly warm and friendly.
 This devout Buddhist country has some amazing cultural highlights too and is great for trekking.
 Getting there: It is a requirement for tourists… Read moreMyanmar – Country Guide

-When you first investigate travelling as a Vegetarian In Southeast Asia the thought of finding food you can actually eat may seem a bit daunting.
+When you first investigate travelling as a Vegetarian In Southeast Asia the thought of finding food may seem a bit daunting.
 Sure, you hear all about all the meat and fish dishes available, but what about the vege ones?!
-But don’t worry, there is some amazing vegetarian food across the region and many restaurants cater for vegetarians and vegans, with dedicated places both aimed at locals… Read moreTravelling as a Vegetarian In Southeast Asia – an overview
+But don’t worry, there is some amazing vegetarian food across the region!
+And many restaurants cater for vegetarians and vegans.
+You can find plenty of dedicated places both aimed at locals… Read moreTravelling as a Vegetarian In Southeast Asia

 Hanoi was a city I was expecting not to like so much, but turned out to love!
 It has just the right amount of hecticness, so that there’s always something to do or observe but you can navigate your way pretty easy once you’ve figured it out.
 Getting the night bus from Hue I made a few friends, which was great as 4 of us ended up in the same… Read moreHanoi – Vietnam – Happy New Year 2016!